 Regardless, there are still some significant advantages for making gifts.

-First, an individual can give up to $14,000 (in 2013) gift tax free every year to each of an unlimited number of donees.
-This means that a person desiring to make $14,000 gifts to each of his four children and four grandchildren could give a total of $112,000 each year without gift tax liability.
+First, an individual can give up to $14,000 (in 2015) gift tax-free every year (“annual exclusion”) to each of an unlimited number of donees.
+This means that a person who desires to gift $14,000 to each of his four children and four grandchildren could give a total of $112,000 each year without gift tax liability.
 (This $14,000 gift tax annual exclusion is described in greater detail later in the chapter.)

-An individual’s spouse can also give such gifts.
-Thus, a married couple can transfer gift tax free up to $28,000 (in 2013) per year of money or other property, multiplied by an unlimited number of donees.
-In the example above, the donor and spouse together could give up to $224,000 annually on a gift tax-free basis.
-In fact, one spouse can make the entire gift if the other spouse consents; the transaction can then be treated as if both spouses made gifts.
+The annual exclusion gifts of an individual’s spouse can be aggregated with the annual exclusion gifts of the other spouse.
+Thus, every year, a married couple can transfer gift tax free up to $28,000 (in 2015) of money or other property, multiplied by an unlimited number of donees.
+In the example above, the donor and spouse together could combine their annual exclusion gifts to give up to $224,000 annually on a gift tax-free basis.
+In fact, it the other spouse consents, one spouse can make the entire combined annual exclusion gift ($28,000) to be treated as if both spouses each made a $14,000 annual exclusion gift.
 This is known as gift splitting.
 Split-gift provisions are also covered later in the chapter in the section on Computing the Tax on Gifts.

-Gift tax free transfers can translate into significant federal estate tax savings.
+Gift tax-free transfers can translate into significant federal estate tax savings.
 Consider the estate tax savings potential if the amount given to the donees over the life expectancy of the donor is invested (in life insurance, annuities, mutual funds, etc.).
 Figure 17.1 illustrates the potential estate or generation-skipping transfer tax savings possible if a 40-year-old donor split gifts to five donees over his life expectancy.

 Figure 17.1